GetLevvel/katacoda-scenarios/rhoar-vertx/quote-generator/99-outro.md

 * how to use the event bus to receive messages

-* how to implement HTTP actions
+* how to expose a HTTP endpoint

 * how to use RX Java 2 to avoid callbacks